 WHERE TO BUY TICKETS?

 Now that the newness of Target Field has worn off, the attendance has been dropping each year since opening.
-During the 2015 season, Target Field ranked 20th in total attendance, at around 70% capacity.
+During the 2016 season, Target Field ranked 23rd in total attendance.
 We expect this trend to continue this season so take advantage of the Twins ticket promotions.
-If scrambling for a last minute seat, bring a load of cash as scalpers will be ever present in the streets surrounding the ballpark.
-Ballpark Chasers recommends pre-purchasing your tickets through TicketMonster.com.
+For the best deal on tickets, Ballpark Chasers recommends pre-purchasing your tickets through TicketMonster.com.

 WHEN TO GO?